Parton distribution functions and fragmentation functions of spin-1 hadrons: Structure functions for spin-1 hadrons

 \subsection{Gluon transversity}

 The quark transversity distributions have been investigated experimentally for the spin-1/2 nucleon; however, there is no experimental measurement for the gluon transversity $\Delta_T g (x)$.
-Because it is given by the gluon-helicity flip amplitude
+It is given by the gluon-helicity flip amplitude

-the change of two spin units ($\Delta s=2$) is needed as illustrated in Fig.\,\ref{fig:g-transversity-new-hadron}.
-Here, $A_{\Lambda_i \lambda_i ,\, \Lambda_f \lambda_f}$ is the parton-hadron forward scattering amplitude with the initial and final hadron helicities $\Lambda_i$ and $\Lambda_f$ and parton ones $\lambda_i$ and $\lambda_f$.
+where $A_{\Lambda_i \lambda_i ,\, \Lambda_f \lambda_f}$ is the parton-hadron forward scattering amplitude with the initial and final hadron helicities $\Lambda_i$ and $\Lambda_f$ and parton ones $\lambda_i$ and $\lambda_f$.
+A change of two spin units ($\Delta s=2$) is needed for $\Delta_T g$ as illustrated in Fig.\,\ref{fig:g-transversity-new-hadron}.
 This spin-flip process is not possible in the spin-1/2 nucleon; however, this gluon transversity exists in the spin-1 deuteron.
 It is a unique project in the deuteron.
 As explained in the introduction, this situation makes it an interesting observable to find an exotic hadron physics mechanism.

 The gluon transversity is defined by the matrix element between the linearly polarized ($E_x$) deuteron as \cite{g-tran-drell-yan-2020}